yahsinhuangtw/le_projet/book_proposal.md

 - Highlight what makes the book unique and its significance in the market.
 - Include a compelling "hook" to engage the reader.

-This book is an opinionated allocation of your attentions.
-Blockchain is a very cognitive demanding subject.
-The openess of the technical details attracts experts from different domains and offered their best.
-This cause a problem for the average readers.
-They'll fall into rabbit holes of every tiny details.
-They are things we think more important for the general public to know.
-And we avoid rabbit holes for you.
-Let me give you some examples, consensus mechanism attracts lots of attentions.
-But maybe for the general public the finality and chain-based fork choice rule are not really important.
-The security margin created by the staked asset matters more.
+This book is a thoughtfully curated guide for your attention.
+Blockchain is an intellectually demanding subject, and its open technical details draw experts from various domains who offer their best insights.
+However, this creates a challenge for the average reader, who may get lost in the minutiae of every tiny detail.
+We believe there are more essential concepts for the general public to understand, so we aim to keep you out of those rabbit holes.

+Let’s illustrate this with a couple of examples.

+**Consensus mechanisms** tend to attract a lot of attention.
+However, for most readers, understanding *finality* or the *chain-based fork choice rule* may not be as crucial as grasping the security margin created by the staked assets.

-For the other example, people usually equate learning Ethereum to learning Solidity.
-That's a wrong order to me.
-It is not like learning a new language like Python vs JavaScript.
-In Python and Javascript example, you are indeed learning different language, but talking to the same computer and same computation model.
-For Ethereum, it's a very different computer and computatoin model that you probably haven't seen before.
-So instead of learning a new language, you should learn about who you are talking to, the new computer.
+Another example involves **Ethereum**.
+Many people mistakenly think learning Ethereum means immediately learning Solidity.
+But this is the wrong approach.
+It’s not like learning Python versus JavaScript, where different languages operate on the same computer and computational model.
+In Ethereum, you're engaging with an entirely different kind of computer and computation model, likely one you haven’t encountered before.
+Therefore, before learning the language, it’s more important to understand *who* you are interacting with: the new, decentralized computer.

-We won't layout about any hands-on instructions.
-Hands-ons are outdated quickly and requires great effort to deliver smooth experience.
-We'll leave it to the experts.
-We'll however describe the hands-on experience in the book.
-How about sync a full node to get a full decentralization experience?
-You'll need more than 24 hours to see a mainnet full node in sync.
-How about syncing a testnet full node and claim some testnet token?
-It might be harder than you [imagined](https://yahsin.me/2024/12/13/testnet/).
-What about creating a wallet and write down mnemonic key?
-Many books have already cover it.

-It's hard to write something down in a constantly fast evoving system.
-Everything seems to be out-of-date once written down.
-Everything status quo seems to have rooms of improvements, why not be a builder but be a writter?
-But Ethereum is already 9 years, some more communication work would be a great contribution to the ecosystem.
+We won’t provide hands-on instructions here.
+These can quickly become outdated and require significant effort to deliver smoothly.
+Instead, we’ll leave those to the experts.
+However, we will describe hands-on experiences you might encounter.
+For example:

+- **Syncing a full node** for a fully decentralized experience: It takes more than 24 hours to sync a mainnet full node.
+- **Syncing a testnet full node** and claiming testnet tokens: This can be more challenging than you might expect, as detailed [here](https://yahsin.me/2024/12/13/testnet/).
+- **Creating a wallet** and recording a mnemonic key: Many existing books already cover this process.

+Writing about a fast-evolving system like Ethereum is inherently difficult.
+Everything feels outdated almost as soon as it’s documented.
+When the status quo always has room for improvement, why write instead of build?
+Yet, as Ethereum reaches its 9th year, more effective communication could be a valuable contribution to the ecosystem.

 ## Market Analysis (1 page)